lijiaru0305/lijiaru0305.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am an astronomy Ph.D. candidate at Cornell University.
+I am a Ph.D. student in astronomy at Cornell University advised by Prof. Dong Lai.

 My research interests include exoplanetary dynamics, protoplanetary disks, and the dynamical evolution of embedded black holes in the AGN disks.
 I study the theories of these topics with <i>N</i>-body and hydrodynamics simulations.
 Please check out the [Research page](https://lijiaru0305.github.io/publications/) for more details.

 I joined Cornell as a graduate student in 2017.
-Here, my Ph.D. advisor is Professor Dong Lai.
-I have also spent two years of my grad school at Los Alamos National Laboratory, where I work with Dr. Hui Li and his group.
+I also spent two years of my grad school at Los Alamos National Laboratory, where I worked with Dr. Hui Li and his group.
+My bachelor's degree was obtained at University of Toronto at Scarborough, where I worked with on Prof. Artur Izmaylov on quantum chemistry.
+Before I started my university study, I was born and raised in Hangzhou, China.

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 Publication List
 =====